PhyoLinMg/DraftAnimeTeam/README.md

 # Draft Anime Team

-You pick your captain, vice captain, healer, tank, 2 support and battle against other team.
+In the board, You pick your captain, vice captain, healer, tank, 2 support and battle against other team.

+Other boards will be supported soon.
+- Waifu Board

 Since the people have different opinions, we will not decide the winner for you but we will not forget your battle.